facebook/react-native-website/docs/tutorial.md

 In a React component, the props are the variables that we pass from a parent component to a child component.
 Similarly, the state are also variables, with the difference that they are not passed as parameters, but rather that the component initializes and manages them internally.

-#### There are differences between React and React Native to handle the state?
+#### Are there differences between React and React Native to handle the state?

 <div class="two-columns">